Back to Guides

 TL;DR

 Watched-folder auto-delivery is the entire reason to install the MangaSendr desktop app.
 You set it up once (pick a folder, register a Kindle, whitelist the sender) and it does the work.
 Files land on your Kindle two to three minutes after they hit the folder.
-Free users get 5 deliveries to try it; subscribers get unlimited and priority conversion.
+The 7-day free trial includes all of it; subscribers keep unlimited deliveries and priority conversion.

 Ready to automate your library?